Covid-19: 13 outbreaks in schools since early September

 An empty primary classroom in Israel which has closed its schools as part of a lockdown in Tel Aviv.
 There have been 13 outbreaks of Covid-19 in Irish schools since September which have led to some classes being as to self-isolate.
 Photograph: Sebastian Scheiner/AP

-There have been a total of 13 confirmed Covid-19 outbreaks in schools since they reopened, latest figures show.

-An outbreak is defined by public health authorities as two or more linked cases of Covid-19.

-The figures are contained in a weekly report on coronavirus clusters compiled by the Heath Protection Surveillance Centre, but do not state how many cases were in each outbreak.
+Separately, figures contained in a weekly report on coronavirus clusters compiled by the Heath Protection Surveillance Centre show 13 confirmed outbreaks in schools since they reopened.

-Many more individual cases - more than 50 - have been identified in schools so far which have triggered advice from public health advice for students, classes and - in some cases - entire schools to self-isolate.

 A breakdown of the 2,679 positive Covid-19 cases recorded between September 2nd to September 15th show that children still account for a very small proportion of overall cases.